Mike Thomas (running back)

-Early years
+Early life

 Born in Greenville, Texas, Thomas graduated from Greenville High School in 1971 and played college football at the University of Oklahoma and the University of Nevada Las Vegas.
 At the time, UNLV was a Division II program; it moved up to Division I-A in 1978.
 In his senior season in 1974, the Rebels were undefeated in the regular season and advanced to the Division II semifinal (Grantland Rice Bowl).

-Playing career
+Professional career

 Thomas was selected in the fifth round of the 1975 NFL draft by the Washington Redskins.
 In his rookie season, he rushed for 919 yards and was named the Associated Press Offensive Rookie of the Year.
 The following season in 1976, Washington returned to the playoffs as the wild card team; Thomas ran for over 1,100 yards and went to the Pro Bowl.